mikeltobar/other_projects/README.md

 | Fresh produce | Organic carrots 400 gr | 1.35 |
 | Meat and cheese | Sausages with cheddar cheese 3 x 150 gr | 3.15 |

+## Time series analysis

+This work analyzes a time series that shows airline users with a monthly granularity [2].
+It is decomposed in the typical components of a time series to better understand the data's structure.

+Once the data is decomposed, a prediction of the last two years of the data can be made, along with a possible spectrum of that prediction in terms of max and min values.

 ## Bibliography